 You Shouldn't Worry About Short-term Volatility

 Markets react in unpredictable ways to company-specific news, geopolitical events, and more.
-These reactions lead to inevitable market ups and downs, yet reading into these short-sighted swings as anything more than natural onlu distracts investors from long-term investment plans.
+Remember when Trump started a trade war with China in 2019 and the COVID-19 market crash?
+And today, we're seeing yet another example with China's stocks falling.
+Market reactions lead to inevitable ups and downs, yet reading into these short-sighted swings as anything more than natural only distracts investors from their long-term investment plans.

 There will be times that you log in and see your investments doing well, but this doesn’t mean you can abandon your monthly investment plan and put more money in!
 You’ll be buying high, and then you’ll see inflated losses later on.

 And when you log in and see your investments not doing as well as you’d like at that given time, that's also not the time to get nervous and abandon your monthly investment plan just because you fear that you’re losing too much money.
 It’s in times such as these that it’s cheap to buy.

 Keeping your head down and sticking to your plan even despite market volatility really does pay off.
 Not convinced?
 Let’s zoom in to a short-term period of 6 months in the S&P 500.

 Ok, now, let's zoom out to 15 years.

 It doesn't take an economics degree to see that the market averages upward in the long term even despite having short-term volatility along the way.
 This is why you need to stick to your investment plan to catch and ride that wave.
 In other words, don’t make emotional decisions.